djani2703/whs_app/README.md

 1) Get leftovers from the warehouse.
 Path: /api/balance
 2) Get leftovers for a specific product.
 Path: /api/balance/:uuid
 3) Reserve the number of products.
 Path: /api/reserve/:uuid/:amount
+4) Unreserve the number of products.
+Path: /api/unreserve/:uuid/:amount

 where uuid - universally unique identifier, amount - quantity of item.